parabirb/parabirb/README.md

 ## my work
 ### antisocial (October 2021-present)
 I am currently working on the new project antisocial with other people. antisocial is a secure and encrypted social media platform.
-We plan on releasing a production version by January 2022.
+We plan on a production release by January 2022.
 ### Coinpilot (October 2021-present)
-I intern at Coinpilot, where I work on issues with the website's coinpilot.
+I intern at Coinpilot, where I work on issues with the website.
 ### birb.digital (March 2021-present)
 I invented, developed, and currently work on secure software such as the wrongthink peer-to-peer messenger and the double-ratchet cryptographic protocol library written in pure JS.
 ### ???
 (October 2020-August 2021)